19hours/sg-statutes/Acts/Income Tax Act.md

 (1A) Where a company carrying on a trade or business incurs capital expenditure during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive) in acquiring one or more intellectual property rights for use in its trade or business, there shall, in addition to any writing-down allowances under subsection (1), be made in respect of all its trades and businesses a writing-down allowance equal to 150% of the lower of the capital expenditure incurred during the basis period on the acquisition of the intellectual property rights and $300,000.

-(1B) For the year of assessment 2011 and the year of assessment 2012, instead of the writing-down allowance under subsection (1A) in respect of each year of assessment, a company shall be allowed a writing-down allowance computed in accordance with the formula
+(1B) For the year of assessment 2011 and the year of assessment 2012, instead of the writing-down allowance under subsection (1A) in respect of each year of assessment, a company shall be allowed a writing-down allowance computed in accordance with the formula down allowance computed in accordance with the formula

 where A